Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

+Instead of using the Salpter time as a reference time scale, more direct constraints would come from comparing $\tau_{\rm inst}$ against the baseline (typically ${\cal O}(10\,{\rm yr})$) during which the spin of certain BH candidates is measured to be constant~\cite{Cardoso:2018tly}, as it is the case for LMC X-3~\cite{Steiner:2010kd} and Cyg~X-1~\cite{Gou:2009ks}, shown in the panels of Fig.~\ref{fig:ReggePlane} by blue points.
+These sources could confidently exclude the range $m_b\in(10^{-11},10^{-13})$.

+Note that, for a single BH observation, superradiant instabilities can only exclude a \emph{window} in the mass range of the fields, as shown in Fig.~\ref{fig:ReggePlane}.
 For each BH observation, the upper limit comes from the fact that when $M\mu\ll1$ the time scale grows with some power of $1/(\mu M)$ and eventually the instability is ineffective on astrophysical time scales.
-The lower limit comes from the fact that the instability exists only when the superradiant condition is satisfied, and this imposes a constraint on $\mu$ for a given azimuthal number $m$\footnote{As $m$ increases, larger values of $\mu$ are allowed in the instability region and virtually any value of $\mu$ gives some unstable mode in the eikonal ($l,m\gg1$) limit.
+The lower limit comes from the fact that the instability exists only when the superradiant condition is satisfied, and this imposes a constraint on $\mu$ for a given azimuthal number $m$\footnote{As we already discussed, as $m$ increases, larger values of $\mu$ are allowed in the instability region and virtually any value of $\mu$ gives some unstable mode in the eikonal ($l,m\gg1$) limit.
 However, the instability is highly suppressed as $l$ increases so that, in practice, only the first few allowed values of $l=m$ correspond to an effective instability.}.
 Indeed, the rightmost part of the curves shown in Fig.~\ref{fig:ReggePlane} for fixed $\mu$ is universal and arises from saturation of the superradiant condition, $a\sim a_{\rm crit}$, where $a_{\rm crit}$ is given in Eq.~\eqref{omegaDetweiler}.
-Such condition does not depend on the spin of the field, and this explains why the upper bounds in Eqs.~\eqref{bound_spin0}--\eqref{bound_spin2} are the same for scalar, vector and tensor fields.
+Such condition does not depend on the spin of the field, so the upper bounds arising from the Regge gaps are the same for scalar, vector and tensor fields.

-As discussed above, higher multipoles might also be relevant and modes with (say) $l=m=2$ can be unstable in regions of the Regge plane where the dipolar $l=m=1$ mode is not superradiant.
-This is depicted in Fig.~\ref{fig:holes} for a QCD axion, which is described by the action~\eqref{eq:MFaction} for a real scalar with no gauge field, $\mu_S=0$ and supplemented by the axion self-potential

-where $\mu_a$ is the axion mass\footnote{By expanding the potential~\eqref{axion_pot} when $\Psi\ll f_a$, the nonlinearities can be neglected and the sine-Gordon potential reduces to a mass term for a Klein-Gordon field.} and $f_a$ is the axion decay constant, which depends on the model but it is typically of the order of the GUT scale, $f_a\approx 10^{16}{\rm GeV}$.
+By combining different BH observations in a wide range of BH masses and assuming\footnote{Some recent observations of ultraluminous X-ray sources suggest that these sources contain intermediate-mass BHs (e.g.~\cite{2014Natur.513...74P,Lin:2018dev}), suggesting that the BH mass spectrum might be populated continuously from few solar masses to billions of solar masses.} that spinning BHs exist in the entire mass range $M_\odot\lesssim M\lesssim 10^{10} M_\odot$, one would be able to constrain approximately the entire range